Connectivity and tree structure in finite graphs: Introduction

 The gain from having an abstract theory of how to extract nested subsystems from a given separation system is its flexibility.
 For example, we shall use it in~\cite{profiles} to prove that every finite graph has a canonical (in the sense above) \td\ separating all its maximal tangles.
 This improves on the result of Robertson and Seymour~\cite{GMX} mentioned earlier, in that their decomposition is not canonical in our sense: it depends on an assumed vertex enumeration to break ties when choosing which of two crossing separations should be picked for the nested subsystem.
 The choices made by our decompositions will depend only on the structure of the graph.
 In particular, they will be invariant under its automorphisms, which thus act naturally also on the set of parts of the decomposition and on the associated decomposition tree.

 To state our main results precisely, let us define their terms more formally.
 In addition to the terminology explained in~\cite{DiestelBook10noEE} we say that a set $X$ of vertices in a graph~$G$ is \emph{$k$-inseparable} in~$G$ if $|X|>k$ \COMMENT{} and no set $S$ of at most $k$ vertices separates two vertices of $X\sm S$ in~$G$.
-A~maximal $k$-inseparable set of vertices is a \emph{$k$-block}, \footnote{Belonging to the same $k$-block is not an equivalence relation on~$V(G)$, but almost: distinct $k$-blocks can be separated by $k$ or fewer vertices.
-A~long cycle has exactly one $k$-block for $k\in \{0,1\}$ and no $k$-block for $k\ge 2$.
-A~large grid has a unique $k$-block for $k\in \{0,1\}$, five 2-blocks (each of the corner vertices with its neighbours, plus the set of non-corner vertices), and one 3-block (the set of its inner vertices).
-It has no $k$-block for $k\ge 4$.} \COMMENT{} or simply a {\em block\/}.
+A~maximal $k$-inseparable set of vertices is a \emph{$k$-block}, \footnote{For reasons of compatibility with tangles and other concepts in graph minor theory, we shall call this a `$(k+1)$-block' in future papers, rather than a `$k$-block'.
+Thus, in future, a {\it $k$-block\/} will be a maximal $(k-1)$-inseparable set of vertices: a maximal set of at least $k$ vertices such that no two of them are separated by $<k$ vertices in~$G$.
+The assertions of Theorems 1 and~2 below will change only in that the adhesion of their \td s will change to $<k$, and we encourage readers to use the new definition and adapted statements of Theorems 1 and~2 should they wish to cite them.
+However, for reading the current paper it will be perfect to keep with the old definition of a $k$-block to avoid confusion.
+See~\cite{ForcingBlocks} for examples of $k$-blocks.\looseness=-1} \COMMENT{} or simply a {\em block\/}.
 The smallest $k$ for which a block is a $k$-block is the {\em rank} of that block; the largest such $k$ is its {\em order\/}.

 The intersections $V_t\cap V_{t'}$ of `adjacent' parts in a \td\ $(\cT, \cV)$ of $G$ (those for which $tt'$ is an edge of~$\cT$) are the {\em adhesion sets\/} of~$(\cT, \cV)$; the maximum size of such a set is the {\em adhesion\/} of $(\cT, \cV)$.
 A~\td\ of adhesion at most~$k$ \COMMENT{} {\em distinguishes\/} two $k$-blocks $b_1,b_2$ of $G$ if they are contained in different parts, $V_{t_1}$ and~$V_{t_2}$ say.
 It does so {\em efficiently\/} if the $t_1$--$t_2$ path in the decomposition tree~$\cT$ has an edge $tt'$ whose adhesion set (which will separate $b_1$ from~$b_2$ in~$G$) has size $\kappa(b_1,b_2)$, the minimum size of a $b_1$--$b_2$ separator in~$G$.
 The \td\ $(\cT, \cV)$ is $\Aut(G)$-{\em invariant\/} if the automorphisms of $G$ act on the set of parts in a way that induces an action on the tree~\cT. \COMMENT{}